Zebra Mildliner Review

 Zebra Mildliners Rated

-In my opinion the mildliners come in a great color variety that can be an asset for bullet journalist and creatives who like to play with colors on the paper.
-I love the pastel color set especially and think that this one is pretty irreplaceable if I try to compare with other inks I have here.
+In my opinion, the mildliners come in a great color variety that can be an asset for bullet journalists and creatives who like to play with colors on the paper.
+I love the pastel color set especially and think that this one is pretty irreplaceable if I try to compare it with other inks I have here.

 As a highlighter personally I don’t think these are the best around.
 I much prefer the Bic grip highlighters or the Stabilo Boss.

 I personally do not regret this purchase.
-I have done and will continue to use them on notebook to highlight, underline and decorate small parts of my pages.
+I have done and will continue to use them in my notebooks to highlight, underline and decorate small parts of my pages.

 And you?
 Enjoying the Mildliner Zebra pens?
-Let me know in comment below.
+Let me know in comments below.